ashleefv/ApplNumComp/L12: Advanced Parameter Estimation in MATLAB.md

 ### **Example 1**
 * [Sample code](/CHEclassFa20/In%20Class%20Problem%20Solutions/MATLAB/ODEParamEstimExample1.m)
+* Note the 2 separate parameter estimatation method options
+* Also note the separate graphs and loops that can modify the logic flow of the code.
 ```MATLAB
 function ODEParamEstimExample1
 tdata = [0 0.5 1.0 5.0 30]; % independent variable, x-axis